fniessink/next-action/README.md

 ### Running quality checks

-We use mypy, pylint, pycodestyle, pydocstyle, pyroma, and vulture to check for quality issues in the Python code.
+We use mypy, pylint, pycodestyle, pydocstyle, bandit, pyroma, and vulture to check for quality issues in the Python code.
 We use shellcheck to evaluate the Bash code.
 And we use gherkin-lint to check the Gherkin feature files.

 #### Python